Meet the People Who Make the Marrakech Medina Tick

-Spice shops, snake charmers, and street food have long made Marrakech’s main square, the Djemaa el Fna, one of the world's greatest tourist spectacles.
-But get past the sensory overload and you'll find a place full of human stories.
-Let us introduce you to some of the people who work there.
+Spice shops, snake charmers, and street food have long made the Djemaa el Fna one of the world’s greatest spectacles.
+These photos and portraits of the people who work there reveal a more human side of the square, beyond the sensory overload.

 For a moment, the riotous swirl around me ceased.
 The whine of the snake charmer’s horn, the undulating hips of the transvestite dancers, the wafts of grilled lamb, the cries of the healer just in from the Sahara as he spread out ostrich eggs and gazelle antlers before him—it all stopped.
 Coco gave me an inscrutable look, rested her tiny hand on my shoulder, and then pressed her lips to mine.
 I was so stunned, I didn’t even notice as she slipped the water bottle from my hand.